 The Skills You Should Know

 I won’t go in order here, there really is no order of importance when it comes to different fields of digital marketing.
-In this section I’ll discuss content, SEO, social, analytics and optimization, email, and growth.
+In this section, I’ll discuss content, SEO, social, analytics and optimization, email, and growth.
 The digital marketing space is not limited to these topics, but right now these are the most common ones you should know about.

-It’s become so overused that you now see your hometown drycleaner doing “content marketing”, which usually means they threw up a blog and write 300 word “mirage content” about dry cleaning.
+It’s become so overused that you now see your hometown dry cleaner doing “content marketing”, which usually means they threw up a blog and write 300-word “mirage content” about dry cleaning.
 Content marketing is getting more sophisticated as audiences’ appetites for great content grows.

 Below are screenshots from two content marketing pieces on stain removal.

-It’s not enough to write a 300 word article on “stain removal”.
-To get the attention of your audience and become an authority (a key reason you want to do content marketing) you need to be adding a great deal of value in your content.
+It’s not enough to write a 300-word article on “stain removal”.
+To get the attention of your audience and become an authority (a key reason you want to do content marketing) you need to be adding a great deal of value to your content.
 That’s not to say that length of an article necessarily means it’s the best.
 But the more time and effort you put into research, writing, curating graphics, and adding in unique viewpoints or ideas means your article is much more likely to get read than a competitor who spent 30 minutes writing something on a similar topic.

 If you’re ready to become a master at content marketing, read these resources: